kariudo/animetarr/README.md

 ## Descriptions on descriptions

 The general descriptions come from the TVDB as well, since that is the match data we will be binding into for Sonarr.
 It has priority.
 If there is no description on the TVDB even though a match was found (this happens on new/future season shows) we will try to fall back to any data we had from AniList.

+## Changes to TVDB API

+Due to some changes in the TVDB API and their policy, you will need to provide your own V4 key now.
+This will require contacting them if you do not have a subscription paid.

 ## Where does the data come from?